Duke of York Column

-The Duke of York Column is a monument in London, England, to Prince Frederick, Duke of York, the second eldest son of King George III.
+The Duke of York Column is a monument in London, England, to Prince Frederick, Duke of York, the second son of King George III.
 The designer was Benjamin Dean Wyatt.
-It is sited where Regent Street meets The Mall, a purposefully wide endpoint of Regent Street known as Waterloo Place and Gardens, in between the two terraces of Carlton House Terrace and their tree-lined squares.
+It is sited where a purposefully wide endpoint of Regent Street, known as Waterloo Place and Gardens, meets The Mall, between the two terraces of Carlton House Terrace and their tree-lined squares.
 The three very wide flights of steps down to The Mall adjoining are known as the Duke of York Steps.
-The column was completed in December 1832 and the statue of the Duke of York, by Sir Richard Westmacott, was raised on 10 April 1834.
+The column was completed in December 1832, and the statue of the Duke of York, by Sir Richard Westmacott, was raised on 10 April 1834.

 History

-Prince Frederick, Duke of York and Albany was the commander-in-chief of the British Army during the French Revolutionary Wars and led the reform of the army into a capable modernised force.
-The Duke is remembered in the children's nursery rhyme, "The Grand Old Duke of York".
-When he died in 1827, the entire British Army by general consensus following a proposal of the senior officers, forwent one day's wages to pay for a monument to the Duke.
+Prince Frederick, Duke of York and Albany, was the commander-in-chief of the British Army during the French Revolutionary Wars and led the reform of the army into a capable modernised force.
+The Duke is remembered in the children's nursery rhyme "The Grand Old Duke of York".
+When he died in 1827, the entire British Army, by general consensus following a proposal of the senior officers, forwent one day's wages to pay for a monument to the Duke.